Gheorghe24/Gheorghe24/README.md

 # Grosu Gheorghe
-Second year Computer Science @ Politehnica University of Bucharest
+Third year Computer Science @ Politehnica University of Bucharest

 <!--
 **Gheorghe24/Gheorghe24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.